milosdjakonovic/micromodules/README.md

 declare('bool', false);
 declare('Sysprops', {key:'value'});
 ```
-Needless to say, any number of modules may be declared in single file.
+Any number of modules may be declared in single file.
-Modules that need setup functions may be declared like following: (AMD style)
+Modules that need *setup functions* may be declared like following: *(AMD style)*
 ```javascript
   declare('MoreComplexModule', function(include){
     //doing some computation